netcoreitltd/Service-Fabric-Ingress/README.md

 ## License

-Released under **CC0 1.0 Universal** (Public Domain).
+Released under **Unlicense** (Public Domain).
 You are free to use, modify, and distribute this software for any purpose, commercial or private, without attribution.

 ## Disclaimer